The WHS Safe Care Commitment

 Safe Patient Care Areas and Rooms

-We also perform extensive cleaning and disinfecting, in both COVID and non-COVID areas, following all CDC guidelines.
-We assure you that it is safe to seek care in our faculties.
+We also perform extensive cleaning and disinfecting, in both COVID and non-COVID areas / patient rooms of our hospitals and outpatient locations.
+WHS follows all CDC and PA Department of Health guidelines.
+We assure you that it is safe to seek care in our facilities.
+We also offer telemedicine options, see details below.

 Safe Care Team